rabbitmq/rabbitmq-server/deps/rabbitmq_web_dispatch/README.md

 rabbitmq-web-dispatch
 ---------------------

-rabbitmq-web-dispatch is a thin veneer around mochiweb that provides the ability for multiple applications to co-exist on mochiweb listeners.
+rabbitmq-web-dispatch is a thin veneer around Cowboy that provides the ability for multiple applications to co-exist on Cowboy listeners.
 Applications can register static docroots or dynamic handlers to be executed, dispatched by URL path prefix.

-See http://www.rabbitmq.com/mochiweb.html for information on configuring web plugins.
+See http://www.rabbitmq.com/web-dispatch.html for information on configuring web plugins.

 The most general registration procedure is `rabbit_web_dispatch:register_context_handler/5`.
-This takes a callback procedure of the form

-    loop(Request) ->
-      ...

-The module `rabbit_webmachine` provides a means of running more than one webmachine in a VM, and understands rabbitmq-web-dispatch contexts.
-To use it, supply a dispatch table term of the kind usually given to webmachine in the file `priv/dispatch.conf`.
+This takes a dispatch list of the kind usually given to Cowboy, in compiled form.

-`setup/{1,2}` in the same module allows some global configuration of webmachine logging and error handling.